Teletherapy at Two Chairs

 Does my insurance cover teletherapy?

-I’m interested in starting care with Two Chairs and I live in the Bay Area—what do I do now?
+I’m interested in starting care with Two Chairs and I live in California—what do I do now?

 As always, we are here to support you on your care journey.
 To begin therapy with us, you can book a consult here.
 If you have questions or concerns about teletherapy or your care, feel free to reach out to your clinician or our Care Coordination team, at [email protected] or (415) 202-5159.